ImGabe/dotfiles/README.md

 ## Desktop

-- [i3]: tiling window manager, completely written from scratch;
-  - [compton]: A compositor for X11;
-  - [dunst]: Lightweight and customizable notification daemon;
-  - [wezterm]: A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust;
-  - [mpv]: a free, open source, and cross-platform media player;
-  - [newsboat]: A fork of Newsbeuter, an RSS/Atom feed reader for the text console;
+- [gnome]: Desktop environment that aims to be simple and easy to use;
+  - [kitty]: Cross-platform, fast, feature-rich, GPU based terminal;
+  - [vlc]: Cross-platform media player and streaming server;
-  - [rbw]: Unofficial command line client for Bitwarden;
+  - [rbw]: Unofficial command line client for Bitwarden.
-  - [rofi]: A window switcher, application launcher and dmenu replacement;
-  - [zathura]: A highly customizable and functional PDF viewer.

 ## Technologies